EranOfek/AstroPack/README.md

   4. Ofek et al., in prep.

 ## Usage:
-From matlab: edit manuals.GettingStarted, and the manuals package.
+From matlab: edit manuals.GettingStarted, and the inspect the content of the manuals package.

 ## Content
 A collection of several thousands functions for astronomy, astrophysics, and image processing applications.